 The Standard Recommendation

-For most people, the general recommendation is to get a dental cleaning every six months.
-This twice-a-year schedule allows your dentist and hygienist to stay ahead of plaque and tartar buildup.
-They can also spot early signs of decay or gum disease and monitor any changes in your oral health.
-Regular visits also give your dental team the chance to catch small issues before they become major problems, such as cavities or gum infections.
+Dr. Tempel can also spot early signs of decay or gum disease and monitor any changes in your oral health.
+Regular visits give our dental team the chance to catch small issues before they become major problems.
+We can spot early signs of cavities or gum infections.

 When More Frequent Cleanings Are Needed